 Attractive; very compact.
-Popular for two pumping modes: extended for high volume or shorter for high pressure.
+Popular for 2 pumping modes: extended for high volume or shorter for high pressure.
 Universal valve compatible with Presta and Schrader valves.
 Includes repair kit and bracket for mounting to bike.
 Responsive customer service.

 Nearly impossible to reach 120 psi as claimed.

 Unique and favored among cyclists for its threaded valve connector that screws on for airtight connection.
-Little air loss when removing or attaching to valve stem, especially important with thin tires.
+Little air loss when removing or attaching to valve stem, which is especially important with thin tires.
 Very lightweight.
 Built-in pressure gauge.

-Takes twice as many strokes, too much upper body strength to inflate tire for some.
+Takes twice as many strokes; too much upper body strength to inflate tire for some.

 A mini bike pump is an essential tool for any cyclist to take on the road.
 While it shouldn’t be your primary pump, a mini pump is a great way to give your tires some extra air in a pinch.

 In short, this little tool may be one of the most important gadgets you bring with you when you ride.
-To learn more about the different types of pumps available, continue reading our buying guide.

 Before you begin your hunt for a mini bike pump, take a look at your bike to determine what type of valve your tires have and what PSI they require.